 The Town entered into noncancelable lease agreements with Orange County (the "County") and the Orange County Library System (the "OCLS") in 1998 and 2004, respectively.
 The agreement with the County allows for the use of the Denton Johnson Center for the County's Head Start program.
-The cost of the leased property is \$628,823, with \$343,803 of accumulated depreciation at September 30, 2015, for a net carrying value of \$285,020.
+The cost of the leased property is \$628,823, with \$354,766 of accumulated depreciation at September 30, 2016, for a net carrying value of \$274,057.
 The lease will terminate in 2023, at which time all additions to the property will revert to the Town.
 The lease agreement provides for an annual rental of \$1 and the County pays a portion of the operating and maintenance costs at the Denton Johnson Center based on the square footage used by the County each year.
-The agreement with OCLS allows use of the building on the corner of Kennedy Boulevard and College Street for the operation of a library branch.
-The cost of the leased property is \$975,514, with \$266,234 of accumulated depreciation at September 30, 2015, for a net carrying value of \$709,280.
+The agreement with OCLS allows use of the building on the corner of Kennedy Boulevard and College Street for the operation at September 30, 2016, for a net carrying value of \$684,892.
 The lease will terminate in 2019, at which time all additions to the property will revert to the Town.
 OCLS has the option to extend the lease for two additional five year terms.
-The lease agreement provides for an annual rental of \$60,564, paid in monthly installments, with minimum future rentals of \$242,256 for fiscal years 2016 through 2019.
+The lease agreement provides for an annual revert to the Town.
+OCLS has the option to extend the lease for two additional five year terms.
+The lease agreement provides for an annual rental of \$60,564, paid in monthly installments, with minimum future rentals of \$181,692 for fiscal years 2017 through 2019.